lunar/snyk_exporter/README.md

 ```

 The exporter expose http endpoints that can be used by kubernetes probes:
-* `/healthz` - used for liveness probe, always returns true
+* `/healthz` - used for liveness probe, always returns `healthy`, status code 200.
-* `/ready` - used for readiness probe, return true after the first scrape completed.
+* `/ready` - used for readiness probe, return `true` and status code 200 after the first scrape completed.
+Otherwise, it returns `false`, with status code 503.

 # Development